meetoseh/backend/docs/db/stats/touch_send_stats.md

     queued INTEGER NOT NULL,
     attempted INTEGER NOT NULL,
     attempted_breakdown TEXT NOT NULL,
+    improper INTEGER NOT NULL,
+    improper_breakdown TEXT NOT NULL,
     reachable INTEGER NOT NULL,
     reachable_breakdown TEXT NOT NULL,
     unreachable INTEGER NOT NULL,